conda-incubator/conda-store/docusaurus-docs/community/design/user-personas.md

 #### User story

-As a research coordinator, I manage the logistics and admin-tasks of multiple research projects, ensuring that the tools/dependencies used are accessible, reproducible and standardised across projects.
+As a research coordinator, I manage the logistics and admin-tasks of multiple research projects, ensuring that the tools/dependencies used are accessible, reproducible and standardized across projects.

 #### Tools they need to do their job